Sweet Sammy and the Slow Death of her Mommy

 She was busy all morning packing her "runaway bags", while I made homemade pancakes for her breakfast and poured myself some coffee.

 I can hear her thinking out loud about what she needs.
 She has her backpack, red purse, and purple bag all packed and ready to go.
 I looked up from the kitchen as she said "Okay, everyone!
 It's time to come say goodbye!"
-She had taken it upon herself to get dressed, but on her shoes, and take a potty break before the big moment.
+She had taken it upon herself to get dressed, put on her shoes, and take a potty break before the big moment.

 Then, in a whisper, with the straps of her runaway bags cris-crossing her chest...."Mommy, I'm going out the front and will you come with me?"